Published on June 10, 2012

 No justification is given for using the median rent.
 In a fair world, the median rent should be paid by someone on the median income.
-Assuming that people earning the minimum wage are the lowest earners1 and make up X% of the population, then an upper bound for rent paid by people earning minimum wage should be the Xth percentile, if housing is provided fairly2.
+Assuming that people earning the minimum wage are the lowest earners and make up X% of the population, then an upper bound for rent paid by people earning minimum wage should be the Xth percentile, if housing is provided fairly.
 If you’re not paying attention to this kind of thing, you might as well just say “average” instead of “median”.

 Finally, there’s this: